hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 This may not a big issue but could be frustrating if a huge update was made, only to be overwritten by another small update.

+### Newsletter ended up in junk mail
+I tried out the newsletter service, which is really simple to use.
+All I have to do is to flip a toggle, and the newsletter subscription box shows up on the website.

+However, the newsletter ended up in the junk mail for hotmail. 😢 For Gmail, it shows up in the inbox as expected.

 ## Summary
 After just 1 day of using Hashnode, I can say that I really enjoy using it.
 It takes care of everything, allowing me to focus on just the writing part.